 319 – 606

-North Splits
+The North Splits

 606 – 1527

-After the invasion of the White Huns, northern India splits up into lots of individual Hindu kingdoms, but is never really unified.
+After the invasion of the White Huns, northern India splits up into lots of individual Hindu kingdoms, and is never really unified.
 The Muslims start to raid India from 1001, with varying degrees of success, eventually establishing the Mughal Empire in 1527. -

 Sundry Empires in the South